Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States: Abstract

 \section{Abstract}

-We propose a microscopic mechanism to resolve the long-standing puzzle of the insulator-to-metal transition in correlated electronic systems, most notably charge-density-wave (CDW) materials and Mott insulators, driven far-from-equilibrium by a DC electric field.
-By introducing a generic model of electrons coupled to an inelastic medium of phonons, we demonstrate that an electron avalanche can occur in the bulk limit of such insulators at arbitrarily small electric field.
+The significant discrepancy observed between the predicted and experimental switching fields in correlated insulators under a DC electric field far-from-equilibrium necessitates a reevaluation of current microscopic understanding.
+Here we show that an electron avalanche can occur in the bulk limit of such insulators at arbitrarily small electric field by introducing a generic model of electrons coupled to an inelastic medium of phonons.
 The quantum avalanche arises by the generation of a ladder of in-gap states, created by a multi-phonon emission process.
 Hot-phonons in the avalanche trigger a premature and partial collapse of the correlated gap.
-The details of the phonon spectrum dictate two-stage versus single-stage mechanisms which we associate with CDW and Mott resistive transitions, respectively.
-The electron and phonon temperatures, as well as the temperature dependence of the threshold fields, point to the quantum nature of this nonequilibrium phase transition.
+The phonon spectrum dictates the existence of two-stage versus single-stage switching events which we associate with charge-density-wave and Mott resistive phase transitions, respectively.
+The behavior of electron and phonon temperatures, as well as the temperature dependence of the threshold fields, demonstrates how a crossover between the thermal and quantum switching scenarios emerges within a unified framework of the quantum avalanche.